g8hh/clone-armies-clicker/README.md

 Changelog:

+Version 1.3
+- New clones: **Butcher, Sapper, Bazooka and Gunner!**
+- Removed Power Clicks, because it broke the game :(
+- More number suffixes has been added
+- The game now works again!
+Also 4 new Cursor upgrades were added :)

 Version 1.2
 - New clone: **Pyro!**
 - Added Power Clicks, which will help you get more generator click power